GrahamboJangles/PersonalFinanceTrackerPy/README.md

 ### Known Bugs:
 - The portfolio chart only works for 'all' span, and even then it doesn't look quite right

+- Sometimes the option table doesn't calculate things right

+- Fetching option data stops the rest of the program, will need to move to a separate thread